q2ek/compileinfo/README.md

 # CompileInfo

-This library contains the [CompileInfo](src/main/java/net/q2ek/compileinfo/CompileInfo.java) annotation which provides a convenient way to get compile time information in a [Java][java] application.
+This [Java][java] library contains the [CompileInfo](src/main/java/net/q2ek/compileinfo/CompileInfo.java) annotation which provides a convenient way to get access to information that was available at compile-time.

 More specifically it is an annotation processor that captures the time and system properties at compile time and stores them in a generated Java class.
-This is helpful for devops purposes or in any delivery pipeline.
-It allows developers, operations and testers to know exactly when and where an application was built if these properties are exposed by the application at runtime.
+This is helpful for devops purposes, like in a delivery pipeline.
+It allows developers, operations and testers to know exactly when and where an application was built, if these properties are exposed by the application at runtime.

 ## Usage

-To use in a Maven project:
+You will need to include `compileinfo-${version}.jar` in your build.

-In order to activate metadata generation you will need to include `compileinfo-${version}.jar` in your build at compile time.
+### Usage with Maven:

 In a Maven project, one would include the `net.q2ek:compileinfo` artifact as a "provided" dependency: